OzanYasin/git-and-github-bootcamp/README.md

 # Git & GitHub Bootcamp Documentation

 This documentation is about mastering **Git and Github** essentials.
-You can checkout at the topics below to see what you could capable with mastering on this subject.
+You can check out these 15 topics below to see what you could capable of mastering on this subject.

 ## List of Topics